 The Mount Kailash is believed ‘Lord Shiva’s own home’.
 Every year, hundreds of devotees embark on the treacherous journey to this peak for seeking the blessings of the Lord and take a dip in the holy Mansarovar Lake.
 Spanning in the duration of 10 days, Kailash Mansarovar Yatra from Kathmandu, arranged by Global Connect Hospitality offers a hassle-free and safe journey.
 Span of the Yatra spread from April to September every year, when pilgrims trek in batches to reach their Lord’s abode.
-Kailash Mansarovar Yatra from Kathmandu Nepal by Helicopter package is exclusively meant for those who have ardent desire to pay obeisance to Lord Shiva but due to the paucity of time, are unable to take the standard route that takes more than two weeks.
+Kailash Mansarovar Yatra by Helicopter from Kathmandu, Nepal package is exclusively meant for those who have ardent desire to pay obeisance to Lord Shiva but due to the paucity of time, are unable to take the standard route that takes more than two weeks.

 Day 01: Arrival at Kathmandu

 Arrive at Kathmandu; our representative will meet at the airport.
 Get assistance for transfer and escort to the Hotel.
 Check-in and relax.
 After darshan of Pashupatinath temple, program briefing will be done at the evening.
 Dinner and overnight stay in Kathmandu.